kkrt-labs/zkvm-benchmarks/README.md

 Want to support in the future:

-- Ceno: insufficient impelentation, such as non-supporting aggregations, guest programs, etc.
+- Ceno: insufficient impelentation, such as non-supporting recursion, [guest programs](https://github.com/orgs/scroll-tech/projects/20), etc.
 - zkWASM (in the future)
 - Open VM (in the future)
 - Valida: [The repo is currently private, and the latest docker image is not available.](https://github.com/lita-xyz/valida-releases)